StuyPulse/team694.github.io/about/history/2005/index.md

 year: 2005
 photo: /img/history/yvette.jpg
 awards:
-    - NY Woodie Flowers Regional Award (Tom Ferguson)
+    - New York City Regional Woodie Flowers Regional Award (Tom Ferguson)
-    - NY Regional Chairman's Award
+    - New York City Regional Chairman's Award
-    - NY RadioShack Innovation in Control Award
+    - New York City Regional Semifinalist
-    - NY Regional semifinalist
+    - Radio Shack Innovation in Control Award
-    - NAT Championship Galileo Division semifinalist (Triple Play Award by some team)
+    - Galileo Divison Semifinalist
 ---
 Our fifth year (2004-05) as a team was one of our best.
 The City Council conferred on us a proclamation from the City of New York in honor of our 2003 robot, Lola.
 We had an amazing recruiting season; the entire lab was packed with over 70 students for the lab safety lecture!